jamesoneill/QuestionairStepStone/README.md

 cd to the root of the git repository

-"chmod +x filename.sh" to give the shell script execute permissions
+"chmod +x buildandrun.sh" to give the shell script execute permissions

 "./buildandrun.sh" to build and execute the applicaiton